MDSLab/s4t-iotronic-standalone/doc/ubuntu1604.md

 #Stack4Things IoTronic (standalone version) installation guide for Ubuntu 16.04

-We tested this procedure on a Kubuntu 16.04.
+We tested this procedure on a Ubuntu 16.04 within a LXD container on top of a Kubuntu 16.04 on 11th October 2016.
 Everything needs to be run as root.

 ####Install dependencies via apt-get

 ```
-# apt-get -y install nodejs nodejs-legacy npm python-dev libyaml-dev libpython2.7-dev mysql-server nmap apache2 unzip socat bridge-utils python-pip python-httplib2
+# apt -y install nodejs nodejs-legacy npm python-dev libyaml-dev libpython2.7-dev mysql-server nmap apache2 unzip socat bridge-utils python-pip python-httplib2
 ```

 ####Install dependencies using npm